puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 Geppetto allows you to publish one or several modules, as well as allowing you to publish only specific parts of a module.
 To get started publishing modules to the Forge, make sure the *Project Explorer* window is open.
 Then,

-1. Right-click (or control+click) anywhere in the *Project Explorer* window and on the shortcut menu, click **Export**.
+1. Right-click (or control+click) anywhere in the *Project Explorer* window, and on the shortcut menu, click **Export**.
 OR, choose **File** -> **Export…** to open the Export Wizard.
 2. In the *Export Wizard*, you can either type 'Forge' in the text box OR expand the Puppet folder.
-3. Then choose **Export Modules to Forge** and click **Next**.
+3. Then choose **Export Modules to Forge**, and click **Next**.
 4. From here, you can choose to publish one or several modules, as well as choose what parts of the modules you would like to publish.
     * To publish all of one or more modules, simply click the checkbox(es) next to the name of the project(s) housing the module.
     * To publish only part of a module:
-        * Select the project name and choose the individual files to include by clicking the checkboxes next to those filenames, OR
+        * Select the project name, and then choose the individual files to include by clicking the checkboxes next to those filenames, OR
-        * Click the arrow next to the project name and choose the individual folders/files by clicking the checkboxes next to the folder or filenames.
+        * Click the arrow next to the project name, and then choose the individual folders/files by clicking the checkboxes next to the folder or filenames.
 5. Enter your Forge username and password in the text boxes below the pane where you selected your modules.
 (If you do not have a Forge username, see the instructions [here](/puppet/latest/reference/modules_publishing.html#create-a-puppet-forge-account).)
 6. Click **Finish**.

 Geppetto will generate a pop-up confirmation window when your modules have been uploaded successfully.
 Clicking **OK** on this confirmation message will bring you back to your main Geppetto screens.
-Otherwise, you will recieve a pop up stating there were problems.
+Otherwise, you will receive a pop-up stating there were problems.
 Clicking **OK** on this error message will bring you back to the *Export Wizard*.

 ##Geppetto and PE